MRI-Lab-Graz/braingraph-pipeline/README.md

 ## 🧠 What it does

-OptiConn is a **4-step automated workflow** that transforms raw DSI Studio fiber files into publication-ready network connectivity analyses:
+OptiConn is a **3-step automated workflow** that transforms raw DSI Studio fiber files into analysis‑ready connectivity datasets:

 1. **🔬 Connectivity Extraction** - Extract connectivity matrices from DSI Studio files
 2. **⚙️ Network Quality Optimization** - Analyze and optimize network parameters